 We provide audiogram interpretation of all hearing test results (baseline, annual, retests, and follow-up).
 These exams may be obtained in-house or by our mobile van.
-Appropriate recommendations are made by a board certified audiologist with over 40 years of occupational hearing conservation experience.
+Appropriate recommendations are made by a board certified audiologist.
 Our reports of the hearing test results are professional, comprehensive, easy to understand and meet all related regulatory requirements.
 Recommendations concerning STS revision, medical referrals and OSHA or MSHA recordability are clearly identified.
 Priority is placed on timely responses with emphasis on clinical accuracy and appropriate regulatory compliance.
 Our reports meet recordkeeping requirements and simplify the employee notification process.
 A yearly trend analysis and an evaluation of the program’s effectiveness are also available.

-- Consultant services provided by a board certified and licensed audiologist with 40 years of experience.
+- Consultant services provided by a board certified and licensed audiologist.